mholtzscher/fun-with-monorepos/README.md

 # Register new files with Bazel via Gazelle
 bazelisk run //:gazelle
 ```

+### Committing Changes
+Commits should follow conventional commits.
+See [here](https://www.conventionalcommits.org/en/v1.0.0/) for more information.

+The repo is configured to use release-please to automatically create releases and changelogs based on the conventional commit messages.
+See [here](https://github.com/googleapis/release-please) for more information.

 # TODOs / Ideas
 - [ ] Connect-go service